MRK4863/Geostationary-satellite-visibility-test-and-Look-angle-calculator/1_Requirements/Readme.md

 *    G is the difference between position of satellite orbit and earth station antenna.

+Measure the horizontal angle at earth station antenna to north pole as shown in figure.
+It represents azimuth angle.
+It is used to track the satellite horizontally.
+### Elevation Angle

+The angle between vertical plane and line pointing to satellite is known as Elevation angle.
+Vertical plane is nothing but the plane, which is perpendicular to horizontal plane.

+The formula for Elevation angle (β) is

+We can calculate the elevation angle by using above formula.
+The following figure illustrates the elevation angle.

 The following figure illustrates the azimuth angle.

 ## Cost and Features with Time
 | Time | Feature | Cost |
 | ----- | ----- | ----- |